Jebet812/Notes/AWS-CCP.md

 * **Regions:** They are isolated geographical areas containing AWS resources.
 Its characteristics are:
       - They are fully independent and isolated.
       - They are resource and service specific.
+When choosing a region for services, data and application consider these factors:
+      - Compliance.
+      - Proximity of customers.
+      - Available services/features within a region.
+      - Pricing.
 * **Availability Zones:** A single or a group of data centres within a region.
 It contains servers which you can rent and is where you provision resources and deploy applications.
 Its characteristics are:
      - They are physically separated.
      - They are connected through low latency links